Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

 Juice Shop Customer Feedback

-Now, before we continue, we need to set the intercept to "On" in the proxy at Burp.
-This will intercept the requests from Burp before they are sent to the server.
+Before we continue working, we have to den in the proxy at Burp Intercept to "On" place.
+This intercepts Burp's requests before they are sent to the server.

 Intercept On